 Pain management, or pain medicine, is a growing medical specialty dedicated to treating acute, sub-acute, and chronic pain.
-The goal of pain medicine is to improve quality of life and help patients return to everyday activities without surgery.
+The goal of pain medicine is to improve patient’s quality of life and help them return to everyday activities without surgery.

-The Spine and Pain Institute of New York provides a team approach to treat different types of pain including complex pain syndromes.
-Our medical team works with your referring physician, physical and occupational therapists, oncologist, and psychiatrist, or psychologist to provide a high level of quality and effective pain care.
+The Spine and Pain Institute of New York treats many different types of pain including complex pain syndromes.
+Our medical providers work with your referring physician including physical and occupational therapists, oncologist, and psychiatrist or psychologist, to provide effective pain management.

 An in depth discussion of your pain includes its location(s), duration, and intensity.
-The doctor may ask you to rate your pain on a scale of zero to 10 with 10 being the worst pain possible.
+The doctor may ask you to rate your pain on a scale of 0 to 10 with 10 being the worst pain possible.
 Alternatively, you may be asked to notate on a picture of the front and back of body where you feel pain and designate its type (i.e. burning, sharp) and intensity (1 through 10).
-Pediatric patients use a pain faces diagram to help them explain their pain.

-Dr. Chapman, Dr. Canty or Dr. Diwan may order a CT scan, MRI, or other imaging study to further evaluate your pain and diagnose its cause.
-Many types of spinal injections provide valuable diagnostic information such as a Medial Nerve Branch Block or discography.
+Further evaluation may require a CT scan, MRI, or other imaging study to further evaluate your pain and diagnose its cause.
+Many types of minimally invasive spinal injections provide valuable diagnostic information such as a Medial Nerve Branch Block.

-Depending on many factors, such as the type of pain and your general health, treatments may be combined.
-Some patients are surprised to learn that a treatment that failed to provide relief before is effective when combined with one or more therapies.
+Depending on many factors, such as the type of pain and your general health, there are numerous options for treating your pain.
+Some patients are surprised to learn that a treatment that previously failed to provide relief may be effective when combined with a multi-treatment approach.

-Advances in pain medicine help thousands of pain patients every day.
+Pain medicine helps thousands of pain patients every day.
+Pain medicine is a continually advancing field.
 There are many ways to control pain and improve your quality of life.
-If you want the cause of your pain diagnosed and treated with the most state of the art treatment, contact The Spine and Pain Institute of New York today for an appointment.
+Contact The Spine and Pain Institute of New York today for an appointment.